-One of the classic overland routes to China is through Russia on the so-called Trans-Siberian Express.
+One of the classic overland routes to China is through Russia by rail to Beijing.
 As a one-off trip, the rail journey is a memorable way to begin or end a stay in China; views of stately birch forests, misty lakes and arid plateaus help time pass much faster than you’d think, and there are frequent stops during which you can wander the station platform, purchasing food and knick-knacks – packages include more lengthy stopovers.
 The trains are comfortable and clean: second-class compartments contain four berths, while first-class have two and even boast a private shower.

 There are actually two rail lines from Moscow to Beijing: the Trans-Manchurian, which runs almost as far as the Sea of Japan before turning south through Dongbei (Manchuria) to Beijing; and the Trans-Mongolian, which cuts through Mongolia from Siberia.
 The Manchurian train takes about six days, the Mongolian train about five.
-The latter is more popular with foreigners, Trans-Mongolian Chinese Train #4 being the preferred service – a scenic route that rumbles past Lake Baikal and Siberia, the grasslands of Mongolia, and the desert of northwest China, skirting the Great Wall along the way.
+The latter is more popular with foreigners, a scenic route that rumbles past Lake Baikal and Siberia, the grasslands of Mongolia, and the desert of northwest China, skirting the Great Wall along the way.
 At the Mongolia/China border, you can watch as the undercarriage is switched to a different gauge.
-The one drawback of this route is that you will need an additional visa for Mongolia.

 Meals are included while the train is in China.
 In Mongolia, the dining car accepts payment in both Chinese and Mongolian currency; while in Russia, US dollars or Russian roubles can be used.
 It’s worth having small denominations of US dollars as you can change these on the train throughout the journey, or use them to buy food from station vendors along the way – though experiencing the cuisine and people in the dining cars is part of the fun.
-Bring instant noodles and snacks as a backup and that great long novel you’ve always wanted to read.
+Bring instant noodles and snacks as a backup, as well as that great long novel you’ve always wanted to read.

 Booking tickets needs some advance planning, especially during the popular summer months.
-Sorting out travel arrangements from abroad is also complex – you’ll need transit visas for Russia, as well as for Mongolia if you intend to pass through there, and if you plan on reaching or leaving Moscow by rail via Warsaw, you’ll have to get a transit visa for Belarus, too.
-It’s therefore advisable to use an experienced travel agent who can organize all tickets, visas and stopovers if required, in advance.
+Sorting out travel arrangements from abroad is also complex – you’ll need a visa for Russia, as well as for Mongolia if you intend to pass through there.
+It’s therefore advisable to use an experienced travel agent who can organize all tickets, visas and stopovers (if required), in advance.
 Visa processing is an especially helpful time saver, given the queues and paperwork required for visas along the route.

-You can cut complications and keep your costs down by using the online ticket booking system offered by Real Russia (w http://www.realrussia.co.uk); they mark up prices about 20 percent but do save you a lot of hassle.
+You can cut complications and keep your costs down by using the online ticket booking system offered by Real Russia (realrussia.co.uk); they mark up prices by about 20 percent but save you a lot of hassle.
 A second-class Moscow to Beijing ticket booked with them costs around £550 – they will then help you sort out your visas for a small fee (as will all other agencies).
-They also offer tours: a nine-day tour, including a couple of night’s accommodation in Moscow, costs £900 per person, a little less if you book as a group.
-Another agency offering a wide range of inexpensive tours is Monkey Business (w http://www.monkeyshrine.com); a Moscow to Beijing trip, including a couple of nights in a youth hostel, costs around £600 in standard class.
-Note that tours with Russian agencies offer good value for money; try All Russia Travel Service (w http://www.rusrailtravel.ru) or Ost West (w http://www.ostwest.com).
-Tailor-made tours from Western companies will be much more expensive, but offer the minimum hassle: the Russia Experience (w http://www.trans-siberian.co.uk) has a good reputation.
+They also offer tours: a 9-day tour, including a couple of nights’ accommodation in Moscow, costs £900 per person, a little less if you book as a group.
+Another agency offering a wide range of inexpensive tours is Monkey Shrine (monkeyshrine.com); a Moscow to Beijing trip, including a couple of nights in a youth hostel, costs around £600 in standard class.
+Note that tours with Russian agencies offer good value for money; try All Russia Travel Service (rusrailtravel.ru) or Ost West (ostwest.com).
+Tailor-made tours from Western companies will be much more expensive, but offer the minimum hassle: the Russia Experience (trans-siberian.co.uk) has a good reputation.
 For details of companies at home which can sort out Trans-Siberian travel, check the lists of specialist travel agents.
-Finally, for detailed, up-to-date information on all ways to get tickets, check w http://www.seat61.com/trans-siberian.htm.

 Via the Central Asian republics